What is success?

-My sister just gave birth to her first son not long ago.
+I have a two-year-old nephew.
 It’s great to have a kid at home.
-There is a great saying that kids are here to remind adults about how to live, and that’s very true.
-I learned a lot from my nephew.
+There is a saying that kids are here to remind adults about how to live, and that’s very true.

 I found that everyone deserves to be successful because everyone is born with the traits required to accomplish great things and be happy.

 First, kids don’t overthink stuff and always see the world as it is.
 We don’t see kids dwell on how hard it is to build a LEGO castle.
 We don’t see kids overthinking about the meaning of playing.
 And we definitely don’t see kids hide their feelings and emotions because of their egos.

 We can act faster if we stop dwelling, live happier if we stop over-thinking, and communicate so much more effective when we speak our minds.

 The second trait I learned from my nephew is even more important: he doesn’t stop playing.
 What do kids do when they fall down?
 They get back up quickly and start playing again.
 And that’s exactly what many of us need to accomplish in order to get what we want in life.